Kansas City Wrongful Death Attorney

 • The surviving spouse, children, or grandchildren of the deceased have first priority

-• If none exist, the deceased’s parents can file
+• If none of those exist, the deceased’s parents may file

-• If no spouse, children, grandchildren, or parents survive, then siblings may bring the claim
+• If no spouse, children, grandchildren, or parents survive, siblings may bring the claim

-• If no eligible family members exist, the court may appoint a plaintiff “ad litem” upon the request of someone entitled to share in the proceeds
+• If no eligible family members exist, the court may appoint a plaintiff ad litem at the request of any party entitled to share in the recovery

-This tiered system ensures that those most directly affected by the death have the opportunity to seek justice while still allowing for representation when closer family members aren’t available.
+This tiered system ensures that the Missouri family members most directly affected by the death have the first opportunity to pursue the claim, while preserving an avenue for recovery when closer relatives are not available.

 The Role of Personal Representatives

-In wrongful death cases, the personal representative serves a crucial function beyond merely filing paperwork.
+In a Kansas City wrongful death case, the personal representative or lead claimant takes on significant responsibility beyond filing paperwork.
 They must:

-• Communicate with the attorney handling the case
+• Communicate with the Kansas City wrongful death lawyer handling the case

 When Multiple Family Members Qualify to File